Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         the ftyp and moov boxes of the CMAF track header.
-     6. In case the [=live stream event=] is over the ingest source should signal the stop by transmitting an empty [=mfra] box towards the publishing point/processing entity.
+     6. In case the [=live stream event=] is over the ingest source should signal the stop by transmitting an empty [=mfra=] box towards the media processing entity.
+        After that it SHALL send an empty HTTP chunk, Wait for the HTTP response and finally close the TCP session with FIN when this response is received
      7. The [=Ingest source=] SHOULD use a separate TCP connection for ingest of each different track
      8. The [=Ingest source=] MAY use a separate relative path